openrails/openrails/Source/Documentation/Manual/driving.rst

 Extended HUD for Train Force Information
 ----------------------------------------

-In the first part of this display some information related to the player locomotive is shown.
+In the top part of this display some information related to the player locomotive is shown.
 The information format differs if :ref:`advanced adhesion <options-advanced-adhesion>` has been selected or not in the :ref:`Simulation Options <options-simulation>`.

+The middle line of information shown (provided that Wind Dependent Resistance is selected in the Options Menu) shows the wind speed and direction, the train direction, and the resulting train/wind vectors for speed and direction.

-The table part shows total force for up to ten locos/cars in the train.
+The table part below the above information, shows the relevant forces acting upon the locos/cars in the train.

+The columns are as follows:

-The first number shows the position of the car in the train.
-The second number is the total force acting on the car.
+**Car**  - the position of the car in the train.

+**Total**  - the total force acting on the car.
 This is the sum of the other forces after the signs are properly adjusted.

-The next number is the motive force which should only be non-zero for locomotives, and that becomes negative during dynamic braking.
-Next number is the brake force.
+**Motive**  - the motive force which should only be non-zero for locomotives, and that becomes negative during dynamic braking.

+**Brake**  - the brake force.

+**Friction**  - the friction (or resistance) force calculated from the Davis equation.
+This is in STILL air only.

+**Gravity**  - the force due to gravity.

+**Curve**  - the resistance forces due to the car being on a curve.

+**Tunnel**  -  the resistance forces due to the car being in a tunnel.

-Follows the friction force calculated from the Davis equation.
-The following value is the force due to gravity.
-Next values are the friction forces due to the car being in a curve and/or in a tunnel.
-The next value is the coupler force between this car and the next (negative is pull and positive is push).
-The mass in kg and the track elevation in % under the car follow.
-All of the force values are in Newtons.
+**Wind**   - the resistance forces due to the car being impacted by wind.

+**Coupler**   - the coupler force between this car and the next (negative is pull and positive is push).
+The **F** or **R** symbols indicate whether the coupler is a flexible or rigid coupler respectively.

+**Slack**  - indicates the amount of slack (distance due to coupler movement between the cars).

+**Mass**  - car mass in kg.

+**Gradient**  - gradient of the track underneath the car.

+**Curve**  - the radius of the curve.

+**Brk Frict**  - friction of the brakes on the car.

+**Brk Slide**  - indicates whether the car is skidding due to excessive brake application.

+All of the force values will be in Newtons, or the UoM selected by the player.

 Many of these values are relative to the orientation of the car, but some are relative to the train.
 If applicable, two further fields appear: the first is "True" if the car is flipped with respect to the train or ``False`` otherwise, while the second field signals coupler overload.